15 Ways to Spring Clean Your Diet

 Skip carb-only snacks

-“Those who graze throughout their afternoons may be overdoing their calories without realizing,” notes Tracy Lockwood Beckerman, RD, a nutritionist with Banza.
+“Those who graze throughout their afternoons may be overdoing their calories without realizing,” notes Tracy Lockwood Beckerman, RD, a New York City-based registered dietitian and nutritionist with Banza.
 “Instead of having a ton of light snacks, make the snack nutrient-dense by combining proteins and fats with your complex or slow-digesting carbs.
-That means, throw sunflower seeds in your Greek yogurt, snack on roasted chickpeas instead of pretzels, or dip your whole grain crackers in hummus.”
-Just make sure you’re not shelling out your funds on these spring “superfoods” that are actually a waste of money.
+That means, throw sunflower seeds in your Greek yogurt, snack on roasted chickpeas instead of pretzels, or dip your whole-grain crackers in hummus.”
+Just make sure you’re not spending your funds on these spring “superfoods” that are actually a waste of money.

 Sub frozen berries for syrup and jam